sivaji/Drupal-Media-Recorder/README.txt

 1. Install the RecorderJS library in sites/all/libraries.
 The recorder.js file should be located at sites/all/libraries/Recorderjs/recorder.js.

-2. Install the SWFObject & flash recorder.js libraries in sites/all/libraries.
-The
-   swfobject.js file should be at sites/all/libraries/swfobject/swfobject.js,
+2. Install the SWFObject & FlashWavRecorder libraries in sites/all/libraries.
+The files swfobject.js and recorder.js should be at: swfobject.js: sites/{site}/libraries/swfobject/swfobject/swfobject.js
-   and recorder.js should be at sites/all/libraries/recorder.js/recorder.js.
+   recorder.js: sites/{site}/libraries/FlashWavRecorder/html/js/recorder.js

 3. Install dependencies and media recorder module as per: https://drupal.org/documentation/install/modules-themes/modules-7